-Colour Setup options
+Color Setup options

-Colour Setup allows you to set defaults the Fiery uses to control colour output.
+Color Setup allows you to set defaults the Fiery uses to control color output.
 Mac OS and Windows users who use the printer drivers provided on the User Software CD can override most of these defaults on a job-by-job basis.
 However, users printing from UNIX or DOS command lines cannot override defaults from their applications.
-Therefore, you must set defaults in Colour Setup.

-The preferred method for setting colour defaults is to use Colour Setup, part of the ColorWise Pro Tools.
-The colour options are described in this section for your reference.
-For more information about these defaults, see the Printing Guide and the Colour Guide.
+Therefore, you must set defaults in Color Setup.
+The preferred method for setting color defaults is to use Color Setup, part of the ColorWise Pro Tools.
+The color options are described in this section for your reference.
+For more information about these defaults, see the Printing Guide and the Color Guide.

-NOTE: In addition to the defaults described in this section, additional settings are available to Mac OS and Windows users from the printer drivers.
+Note: In addition to the defaults described in this section, additional settings are available to Mac OS and Windows users from the printer drivers.